allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 In this scenario, both processes have executed concurrently, interpreting the balance incorrectly, leading to an incorrect final state of the system, where the balance in account A is negative and the total balance of B is $300.
 To avoid this, serializability would require that one of the transactions wait for the other to complete before executing.

+## nomenclature

+Serializability issues are often called ["lost updates" or "write skews"][10], they are different categories of concurrency control problems that can occur in a Database Management System (DBMS) when multiple transactions are reading and writing to the same rows concurrently.

 # Locking Mechanism :unlock:

 Let's first stablish the definition of an *explicit locking read*.
 In this article, an *explicit locking read* is a [SELECT statement with <u>FOR UPDATE</u> or <u>LOCK IN SHARE MODE</u> at the end][4].
 If you use FOR UPDATE, it reads the latest available data, setting exclusive locks on each row it reads.
 Using LOCK IN SHARE MODE sets a shared lock that permits other transactions to read the examined rows but not to update or delete them.
 This can be accomplished by the locking mechanism here described.